psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 You should now have a username and password prompt in Kibana.
 Log in with the user "elastic" and the random password generated above.

-Go to Management > Security > Users > "Create user" Make it a superuser, and use this one for login further on.
+Go to Management > Security > Users > "Create user" Make it a superuser, 'Johnson', and use this one for login further on.

 ### Configure Logstash to authenticate to Elasticsearch
 Now that we have made communication with Elasticsearch encrypted, we are no longer receiving logs from Logstash.
 So we'll have to make sure logstash is working as well.